 2006 Toyota Tundra Recalls

-Due to deterioration of internal lubrication, the front lower ball joint may wear prematurely, causing increased steering effort and possibly noise in the front suspension.
-If the vehicle is continually driven, the ball joint may separate from the knuckle and cause a loss of vehicle control.
-The recall began February 28, 2007.
-The Toyota recall number is 70B.
+The front lower ball joint may wear prematurely, causing increased steering effort and possibly noise in the front suspension.
+If the vehicle is continually driven, the ball joint may separate and cause a loss of vehicle control.